andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 This is a little easier to manage as your organisation grows, and also allows you to add some automation around privilege escalation.
 It also forms the foundation of the other access controls described later in this post.

-At this point, I'm assuming you've got a working installation of Vault, and an AWS account that you want to automate access to.
 The basics of this approach involve your engineers authenticating with Vault using TLS certificates, Vault issuing temporary AWS credentials, and then your engineers using these credentials to access the AWS CLI and web console.
 This idea is illustrated below:

 <pre class="mermaid">
 flowchart LR